usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Facilitator Guide Module 3.md

    Your agency needs a new platform for tracking and managing stakeholder engagement across multiple programs.
 The current solution is outdated, with poor user experience and no mobile support.
 You want a cloud-based solution built iteratively using Agile methods, with a strong focus on usability, accessibility, and performance.

-   * Each group drafts a quick SOO for agile services using the [template](https://github.com/usds/ditap-curriculum-update/blob/571162ad7e16a5d79b741e0fe4d0d6d3b89ed8aa/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/Statement%20of%20Objectives%20Template.md) that includes:
+   * Each group drafts a quick SOO for Agile services using the [template](https://github.com/usds/ditap-curriculum-update/blob/571162ad7e16a5d79b741e0fe4d0d6d3b89ed8aa/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/Statement%20of%20Objectives%20Template.md) that includes:
      * **Background:** Why the project is needed
      * **Scope:** High-level overview of the desired work
      * **Objectives:** Desired outcomes (not tasks)